Buddy Sailing Introduction

 - The number and ability of the group of Buddy Sailors going afloat.

-Adequate personal buoyancy as defined in the bye-laws shall be worn by all sailors at all times while afloat.
+Adequate personal buoyancy as defined in the bye-laws shall be worn by all water users at all times while afloat, the only exceptions to this are also detailed in the bye-laws.

 No person shall be afloat without the appropriate protective clothing suitable for the prevailing and forecast weather and water conditions.
 Compliance with this rule is the responsibility of the individual.